Why private equity can be a good addition to your portfolio

 What are the risks involved in private equity?

 Private equity carries additional risks due to the illiquidity of the underlying assets.
-Funds impose a lock-up period for the LPs’ stakes, during which the GP can use the capital for the value-creation initiatives at the portfolio companies.
-Investors will not be able to liquidate their positions for a number of years.
+Traditionally private equity is only available via close-end funds with long lock-up periods, during which the GP can use the capital for the value-creation initiatives at the portfolio companies.
+Investors will not be able to liquidate their positions for up to 7 to 10 years.

-In private markets, there is limited regulatory oversight and companies do not need to follow strict reporting requirements, unlike public companies.
+Private comapnies are also subject to less regulatory oversight and do not need to follow strict reporting requirements, unlike public companies.
 Due diligence is therefore crucial to evaluate all investment opportunities, minimise risks, decide which deals are worth pursuing, and set a suitable purchase price.
 Many PE firms have substantial research and due diligence teams to assess the financial, legal, and management situations at prospective target companies.

 In general, alternative investments are complex and suitable only for investors with sufficient knowledge and experience to understand the risks involved.

-Private equity can play an important role in a long-term, diversified, multi-asset portfolio for disciplined investors, although there is no single recommended allocation for everyone.
+Private equity can play an important role in a long-term, diversified, multi-asset portfolio for disciplined investors.

-Sign up to get started and let us introduce you to a better way to manage your wealth.
+Click here to get started on Endowus, and a better way to manage your wealth.

 Read more: